Skip to main content

 Filtering Records

-You can filter for specific records using the Filter By Formula input.
-For example, if you want only records where the product of the Quantity and Price fields is greater than 100, and the record's Shipped? field is not checked, you can use a formula like this:
+Filter for specific records using the Filter By Formula input.
+For example, to return only records where the product of the Quantity and Price fields is greater than 100 and the record's Shipped? field is not checked, use a formula like this:

 AND({Quantity} * {Price} > 100, NOT({Shipped?}))

-Full documentation on Airtable formula is available on their support site.
+Full documentation on Airtable formulas is available on the Airtable support site.

 List Webhooks